ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ In this stage, you want to figure out *how the app should look*.

 ^ This is the time to think about the best presentation of your UI as well as the best representation of its purpose.
-These are actually two different things that seek a single solution, because the prettiest option may not always be the most adequate one.

 ^ It's a great time to think about your brand and make sure that the look and feel of your app fits in well with your company's metaphors and customer's emotions.
 Your choice in color, typography, and layout can really sway a user's review.